Azirral/de-face-recognition/README.md

 ## Engineering thesis
 This repository is a part of engineering thesis for building a multimodal early-fusion model for emotion recognition using facial expressions and biosignals based on the EMBOA project dataset.

+### ffprobe.exe
+This file is necessary for running of code blocks in VectorCutting.ipynb.

 ### DatasetCount.ipynb
 This file contains exploratory analysis of the source EMBOA dataset's NEW STRUCTURE.